 An error may also refer to the program’s inability to grant impersonation rights automatically, resulting in a failure to test these rights.
 In such a situation, you will be instructed (Fig. 20.) to assign impersonation rights manually.

 If the rights were successfully granted, but the wizard failed to test the rights automatically, you will be able to test them manually by clicking on the Failure link on the right.
 In the failure notification window, press click here and in the window that opens type or select one of your user accounts and click Test (Fig. 21.).

 |Fig. 21.
 Testing of impersonation rights.|

 If you use Microsoft Outlook, emails in your Sent Items folder might occasionally not be refreshed and displayed correctly.
 This is usually caused by Outlook's default behavior in the Cached Exchange mode, and is not related to the SIU service.
 See this article to learn how to solve this problem.

 Tenants configurator - this article provides information on how to configure the program to allow different instances of the Administration Panel to manage rules for one particular sub-organization of your company only.

-Message splitting - this Knowledge Base article describes how to configure the program to update emails including signatures/disclaimers in the Sent items folder of the particular mailbox if the given message was sent to various recipients encompassed by different rules.
+Message splitting - this Knowledge Base article describes how to configure the program to update emails including signatures/disclaimers in the Sent items folder of a particular mailbox if a given message was sent to various recipients encompassed by different rules.